 d.
 A requisition for the procurement of a new, previously owned, or leased motor vehicle shall be prepared by the requesting department by submitting a TechBuy requisition.
 The requisition must contain a memo with the signature approval from the requesting department's divisional vice president, the Provost and Senior Vice President, or system vice chancellor.

 e.
 Written justification must be included for replacements and must provide the vehicle age, make, model, odometer reading, condition of the vehicle, and the reason it should be replaced.
-The justification should also include the type of vehicle to be purchased, the intended purpose, and the funding source.
+The justification should also include the type of vehicle to be procured, the intended purpose, and the funding source.
 This justification should be included as an attachment to the TechBuy requisition.

 h.
-TTU Vehicle Fleet Management must submit notification of vehicle replacement to the state Office of Vehicle Fleet Management.
+TTU Vehicle Fleet Management must submit a notification of vehicle replacement to the state Office of Vehicle Fleet Management.
 The notification shall include the following information as soon as it becomes available on both the new vehicle and the vehicle that is being replaced:

-(1) Vehicle identification number
+(1) Vehicle identification number;

-(2) License plate number
+(2) License plate number;

 i.
-Donated vehicles may not be replaced without approval of the state Office of Vehicle Fleet Management.
+Donated vehicles may not be replaced without the approval of the state Office of Vehicle Fleet Management.

 5. Delivery of Purchased/Leased Vehicles